What is Marketing Research? The 2026 Guide for Startups and B2B Founders

 Primary Research

 This is data you collect directly from your target audience.
 It includes customer interviews, surveys, focus groups, usability testing, and sales call analysis.
 Primary research is the most valuable because it is specific to your business and cannot be replicated by competitors.
-A structured customer interview programme, even ten to fifteen conversations per quarter, will surface insights that no secondary source can provide.

 Secondary Research